Drill string: Stuck drill string

+Jars

-History of Jars
+History

 The mechanical success of cable tool drilling has greatly depended on a device called jars, invented by a spring pole driller, William Morris, in the salt well days of the 1830s.
 Little is known about Morris except for his invention and that he listed Kanawha County (now in West Virginia) as his address.
 Morris received a patent for this unique tool in 1841 for artesian well drilling.
 Later, using jars, the cable tool system was able to efficiently meet the demands of drilling wells for oil.

 The jars were improved over time, especially at the hands of the oil drillers, and reached the most useful and workable design by the 1870s, due to another patent received in 1868 by Edward Guillod of Titusville, Pennsylvania, which addressed the use of steel on the jars' surfaces that were subject to the greatest wear.
 Many years later, in the 1930s, very strong steel alloy jars were made.